porco-rosso-j/aztec-dex-build/README.md

 # Batcher Contract on Aztec

 The `BatcherVault` contract allows users to obfuscate their swap amounts when they trade on AMMs.
 It leverages an additive homomorphic encryption scheme to encrypt and aggregate users' input amounts without revealing individual amounts.
 The encrypted total amount is decrypted by a relayer who executes a batched swap.
-Later, users can claim their share of the output amount calculated based on their pro-rata share of the input amount in a batch.
+Later, users can claim their share of the output amount calculated based on their pro-rata share of the input amount for each batch round.

 This vault doesn't only help conceal the users' input amount but also hide the sender address and output amount throughout the deposit and claim processes.
 Token transfer in both deposits and claims is performed privately without revealing `msg_sender`.
 The only visible information is "when" each deposit is made, as each deposit execution invokes public methods internally.